20 Studio One Hits: Background

 The twenty songs on the album were selected from over 2,000 original songs were performed on the Studio One television program.
 The Studio One TV program was hot property for N.Z.B.C and a lot of emphasis was put on the program instead of the Loxene Awards.
-In 1972, Polygram, the parent company of Music for Leisure and HMV sold 55,000 copies of the first album in their joint sales venture.
+In 1972, Polygram, the parent company of Music for Leisure and His Master's Voice sold 55,000 copies of the first album in their joint sales venture.
 The second release, Vol 2 was produced by Christopher Bourn.

 20 Studio One Hits

 In March 1972, Bobby Davis's composition "Maybe" was accepted for the Studio One series.

 Former Dunedin bank clerk, Craig Scott had already released about 8 singles by the time his song "Day" appeared on the album.

 One of the entries was a group called January who was made up of two brothers, Dale and Craig Wrightson.
 Twice they were finalists on the televised talent competition.
 Their song "Thinking Of You" ended up on the album.
 Nash Chase's "Anderson and Wise" did well, reaching the finals of the contest, and ending up on the album.
 It also charted locally around New Zealand.
 The first place winner of the songwriting contest was "Don't let me lose you" composed by Dave Jordan and sing by Ray Woolf.